jpype-project/jpype/doc/userguide.rst

 Name mangling
 =============

-When providing Java package, classes, methods, and field to Python, there are occasionally naming conflicts.
+When providing Java package, classes, methods, and fields to Python, there are occasionally naming conflicts.
 For example, if one has a method called ``with`` then it would conflict with the Python keyword ``with``.
 Wherever this occurs, JPype renames the offending symbol with a trailing